relientm96/capstone2020/meeting-logs/GroupLogs/log-02.md

 * Creating a system that translates sign language poses into speech.
 * Can be realized as an application that people can use freely.
 * Created document on formalizing project proposal.
+* Feedback on this project:
+    - Steep learning curve in learning machine learning + sign language.
+    - Gesture recognition is achievable but sign language part could be not as clear cut.
+    - Something relatable to people.
+    - Not sure if we have enough time to do both machine learning + sign language recognitions.
+    - Not sure if we have enough datasets for sign language.
+    - Focus more on software, which can be easily redesigned or reimplemented as compared to a hardware focussed solution.
+    - Can further implement or extend software implementation using hardware and building GUI/application.
+    - Can run in parallel, each group memeber does different task.
 #### Music Gesture Control via Real Time Pose Estimation
 * Creating a system that uses body gesture recognition to control musical paramerters.
 * Parameters such as volume, tone, pitch and more.
+* Feedback given somewhat similar to Auslan project.
+* Differences:
+    - Music gesture control can be relative, no objective gestures to control music.
+    - Easier on the results end, using open source software to create musical tones or to change muscical parameters.
+    ( no need for machine learning here ).

 ## Responsibilities/Action Items
 * Formalizing project proposals via Google Docs to markdown files ( due Tuesday 17 March ).